 Jo has sixteen years of arts management experience, and a thorough knowledge of the subsidised sector, having worked with Shared Experience Theatre, as Executive Director of Trestle Theatre, and General Manager of Wildcard Theatre Company.
 She has built companies from scratch, planned and developed new arts buildings, produced and booked many productions, overhauled financial management and procedures, and seen several arts organisations through cuts in subsidy to strong and independent futures.
 Jo is a highly successful fund-raiser and is also trained in mentoring.

-Jo is currently General Manager for Bryony Kimmings and KILN ensemble, Finance Director and fundraising consultant at New Diorama Theatre and Chair of the Board of Odd Eyes Theatre.
+Jo is currently General Manager for Bryony Kimmings and KILN ensemble, Finance Manager and fundraising consultant at New Diorama Theatre and Chair of the Board of Odd Eyes Theatre.

 Greg Cebula - Technical Manager